vicb1/miscellaneous-notes/cheap-computer-build.md

 Note that for a second graphics card to fit in the Optiplex 9010, the bottom of the case would have to be dremeled off, which I may play with at one point

-Also the Optiplex 9010 has a [Intel Q77 Express chipset](http://www.cpu-upgrade.com/mb-Intel_(chipsets)/Q77_Express.html), so the [i7-3770K](https://www.ebay.com/sch/i.html?_from=R40&_nkw=i7-3770K&_sacat=0&_sop=15) seems to be the best processor the computer can support.
-Another strategy is to buy a cheaper PC with a worse processor, with a compatible higher performance processor.
+Also the Optiplex 9010 has an [Intel Q77 Express chipset](http://www.cpu-upgrade.com/mb-Intel_(chipsets)/Q77_Express.html), so the [i7-3770K](https://www.ebay.com/sch/i.html?_from=R40&_nkw=i7-3770K&_sacat=0&_sop=15) seems to be the best processor the computer can support.
+Another strategy is to buy a cheaper PC with a worse processor, along with a separate compatible higher performance processor.